sergeyklay/gstore/README.rst

    optional arguments:
-     -h, --help       show this help message and exit --user USER      username to use to get organizarions list --token TOKEN    personal auth token
+     -h, --help       show this help message and exit --user USER      username to use to get organizations list --token TOKEN    personal auth token
-     --org [ORG ...]  organizations you have access to (by deault all)
+     --org [ORG ...]  organizations you have access to (by default all)

 Examples
 ~~~~~~~~